 However, since mid-2014, the global oil market environment has changed substantially, with a significant decline in oil prices.
 Given the significant contribution of the oil sector to Saudi Arabia's economy, this resulted in substantially lower export and Government revenues.
-As a result, in the fiscal year 2014, the Government recorded an actual budget deficit of 3.5 per cent. of Saudi Arabia's nominal GDP for the year ended 31 December 2014.
-In the fiscal year 2015, this increased to an actual budget deficit equivalent to 15.8 per cent. of Saudi Arabia's nominal GDP for the year ended 31 December 2015.
+As a result, in the fiscal year 2014, the Government recorded an actual budget deficit of 2.3 per cent. of Saudi Arabia's nominal GDP for the year ended 31 December 2014.
+In the fiscal year 2015, this increased to an actual budget deficit equivalent to 14.9 per cent. of Saudi Arabia's nominal GDP for the year ended 31 December 2015.
 In the fiscal year 2016, the Government's actual deficit decreased to 12.9 per cent. of Saudi Arabia's nominal GDP for the year ended 31 December 2016, excluding an expenditure amount of SAR 105.0 billion (U.S.\$28.0 billion) during the fiscal year relating to settling due payments from prior years.
-In the fiscal years 2017, 2018 and 2019, the Government's actual deficit further decreased to 9.2 per cent., 5.9 per cent. and 4.5 per cent. of Saudi Arabia's nominal GDP for the year ended 31 December 2017, 2018 and 2019, respectively.
-The decrease in the budget deficit can principally be attributed to the Government's implementation of various fiscal control measures.
-The budget deficit for the fiscal year 2020 substantially increased to 11.2 per cent. of Saudi Arabia's nominal GDP for the year ended 31 December 2020 due to the impact of the COVID-19 pandemic and the lower oil price environment.
-Saudi Arabia's deficit for the year 2021 decreased to SAR 73.4 billion (U.S.\$19.8 billion), primarily due to economic recovery and higher oil prices compared to the previous year.
-Saudi Arabia achieved a budget surplus for the year 2022 of SAR 104.0 billion (U.S.\$27.7 billion), primarily due to increases in oil revenues.
-For fiscal year 2023, the Ministry of Finance estimates the Government's budget will record a deficit of approximately SAR 82.0 billion (U.S.\$21.9 billion), primarily as a result of accelerating the implementation of social and economic projects and programs.
+In the fiscal year 2017, the Government's actual deficit further decreased to 9.2 per cent. of Saudi Arabia's nominal GDP for the year ended 31 December 2017.
+In the fiscal year ended 31 December 2018, the Government's actual deficit further decreased to 4.6 per cent. of Saudi Arabia's nominal GDP.
+The decrease in the budget deficit in the fiscal year 2017 can principally be attributed to the Government's implementation of various fiscal control measures.

-In July 2015, Saudi Arabia resumed issuing SAR denominated bonds to government agencies and local banks in the domestic market for the first time since 2005, issuing SAR 98.0 billion (U.S.\$26.1 billion) of local bonds in the domestic market in the year ended 31 December 2015 and a further SAR 97.0 billion (U.S.\$25.9 billion) of local bonds in the domestic market in the year ended 31 December 2016.
-In July 2017, Saudi Arabia (acting through the Ministry of Finance) established a Saudi-Riyal denominated sukuk programme (the "Local Sukuk Programme") to allow Saudi Arabia to issue local sukuk in the domestic market and subsequently issued sukuk in an aggregate amount of SAR 467.9 billion (U.S.\$124.8 billion) outstanding amount as at 31 December 2023 under the Local Sukuk Programme.
+In July 2015, Saudi Arabia resumed issuing SAR denominated bonds to government agencies and local banks in the domestic market for the first time since 2007, issuing SAR 98.0 billion (U.S.\$26.1 billion) of local bonds in the domestic market in the year ended 31 December 2015 and a further SAR 97.0 billion (U.S.\$25.9 billion) of local bonds in the domestic market in the year ended 31 December 2016.
+In July 2017, Saudi Arabia (acting through the Ministry of Finance) established a Saudi-Riyal denominated sukuk programme (the "Local Sukuk Programme") to allow Saudi Arabia to issue local sukuk in the domestic market and subsequently issued sukuk in an aggregate amount of SAR 161.6 billion (U.S.\$43.1 billion) as at 31 August 2019 under the Local Sukuk Programme.

 Saudi Arabia has also raised external indebtedness.
-In May 2016, Saudi Arabia borrowed U.S.\$10.0 billion under a five-year term loan facility extended by a syndicate of commercial banks which was further increased to U.S.\$16.0 billion in March 2018.
-The loan settled in March 2023.
-In December 2023, Saudi Arabia finalized an arrangement to secure a U.S.\$11.0 billion syndicated loan to accelerate development and infrastructure projects.
+In May 2016, Saudi Arabia borrowed U.S.\$10.0 billion under a five-year term loan facility extended by a syndicate of commercial banks which was further increased to U.S.\$16.0 billion in March 2018 and its maturity was extended to 2023.
 On 10 October 2016, Saudi Arabia (acting through the Ministry of Finance) established the Global Medium Term Note Programme (the "GMTN Programme"), and in October 2016 issued notes in an aggregate amount of U.S.\$17.5 billion.
-Saudi Arabia conducted further issuances of notes under the GMTN Programme in aggregate amounts of U.S.\$12.5 billion in October 2017, U.S.\$11.0 billion in April 2018, U.S.\$7.5 billion in January 2019, EUR 3.0 billion in July 2019, U.S.\$5.0 billion in February 2020, U.S.\$7.0 billion in April 2020, U.S.\$ 5.0 billion in February 2021, EUR 1.5 billion in March 2021, and U.S.\$1.3 billion in November 2021.
+Saudi Arabia conducted further issuances of notes under the GMTN Programme in aggregate amounts of U.S.\$12.5 billion in September 2017, U.S.\$11.0 billion in April 2018, U.S.\$3.5 billion in January 2019 and EUR 3.0 billion in July 2019.

-On 4 April 2017, Saudi Arabia (acting through the Ministry of Finance) established the Trust Certificate Issuance Programme and on 20 April 2017 issued Trust Certificates in an aggregate amount of U.S.\$9.0 billion.
-Saudi Arabia conducted further issuances of certificates under the Trust Certificate Issuance Programme in an aggregate amount of U.S.\$2.0 billion in September 2018, U.S.\$2.5 billion in October 2019 and U.S.\$2.0 billion in November 2021.
+On 4 April 2017, Saudi Arabia (acting through the Ministry of Finance) established this Programme and on 20 April 2017 issued Trust Certificates in an aggregate amount of U.S.\$9.0 billion.
+Saudi Arabia conducted further issuances of note under this Programme in an aggregate amount of U.S.\$2.0 billion in September 2018.
 See "-External Indebtedness" below.